 After visiting a few camps to see what was needed, she immediately raised $500 from her friends for art supplies.
 The first session was held in a makeshift tent, and was a success.
 As soon as the kids received colored markers and paper, an instant emotional outpouring of images of homes, hearts, tanks and maimed stick figures, came to life, and one by one each child stood up to show off their work and be heard.

-Camp Art Project was founded shortly thereafter in 2015 with the mission of restoring refugee children's trust and dignity in the world through the power of artistic activity, a powerful and proven healing modality.
+Camp Art Project was founded shortly thereafter with the mission of restoring refugee children's trust and dignity in the world through the power of artistic activity, a powerful and proven healing modality.

 Did you know?

 Half of Syrian refugees are children under the age of 18, while around 40 percent are under the age of 12.

 Only 30 percent of school age refugee children in Turkey are in school.
 The rest are idle or working to support their families.

 Children often bury their hurtful emotions of loss and displacement as a defense mechanism, which can adversely affect normal development, and ultimately keep them from leading normal lives.

 Turkey is the biggest official host of refugees with 2.9 million registered "guests." since the start of the ongoing 7-year war.
 Lebanon is the second largest host with a little over 1 million registered.
 The U.S has received 18, 000 and Canada has received 40, 000.

 · Art eliminates boredom, allows children to be children again, carefree and at play that is focused and with direction.